So what exactly is Nixtamal? And do I really need to make nixtamal if I want some authentic corn tortillas?

 Nobody knows for sure how the ancient Mesoamericans discovered this process, but wood ashes are highly alkaline so that could be a telling clue.

-These days it’s most common to use calcium hydroxide as the alkaline agent.
-You’ll frequently see calcium hydroxide referred to as Cal, Pickling Lime, or slaked lime.
-It’s a white, odorless powder that works wonders on dried corn.
+These days it's most common to use calcium hydroxide as the alkaline agent.
+You'll frequently see it referred to as Cal, Pickling Lime, or slaked lime.
+It's a white, odorless powder that works wonders on dried corn.
+(What is Calcium Hydroxide?)

 After giving the corn a good rinse, we'll add 1 tablespoon of the calcium hydroxide to a non-reactive saucepan (I used stainless steel) along with 7-8 cups of water.
 Give it a good stir and then add the corn.